CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 - One board ("clock") has the DS3231 hardware clock and runs NTP with a fallback local clock driver.
 - All other boards ("clients") point to "breathecam_ntp.local" plus an NTP pool for internet time if available.
 - Avahi ensures local name resolution works even if the router or DNS is down.
+- link-local IP assignment gives Avahi an IP to distribute.
-- The DS3231 is periodically updated via `hwclock -w` so it remains accurate if power is lost.
+- The DS3231 is periodically updated by the kernel so it remains accurate.

 As a result, the system provides valid timestamps for image logging or other tasks, regardless of network or router failures.